-REGULATED rail fares are set to rise by 3.2 per cent in January, after the Office of National Statistics published the Retail Price Index for July.
+REGULATED rail fares are set to rise by 3.2 per cent in January, after the Office of National Statistics published the Retail Prices Index for July.

 Campaigners are calling for a fares freeze, while unions are opposing a suggestion by transport secretary Chris Grayling that if the lower Consumer Price Index is used to set future fare increases then it should also be used to calculate future railway wages.

 The use of RPI as a basis for fare rises is being questioned increasingly, because it is an outmoded and discredited measure compared with the CPI.

 Even the ONS no longer recommends RPI, but transport secretary Chris Grayling has ignited a new storm by suggesting that the lower CPI should also be the basis for future wage rises.

 In a letter to rail unions, Mr Grayling said: “As you will be aware, one of the industry’s largest costs is pay.
 I support paying rail staff decent wages for the hard work they do, but I also now believe it is important that pay agreements also use CPI and not RPI in future when it comes to basing pay deals on inflation.

 “I am not opposed to above inflation pay increases being individually negotiated between trade unions and employers in the industry where there are productivity or similar improvements that create the financial headroom for such deals.
 But it is difficult to justify using a different measure of inflation in the rail industry to the one that is widely used across services like the NHS.

 “I think it is time to move the industry on to the same basis as elsewhere.”

 Paul Plummer of the Rail Delivery Group said: “We understand that aspects of the current fares system are frustrating for people which is why as part of the industry’s plan, train companies are leading a consultation to update regulation and improve the range of fares on offer, making the system simpler and easier to use for customers.”